Frequency, subband selection, and RFI

 Table 2: Subband and Spectral Line Channel Bandwidths

-Following subsequent processing in the Central Processing Faciity, to realign the data streams in time, a poly-phase filter is applied to re-sample the data to the kHz level, splitting each sub-band into a fixed number of frequency channels.
+Following subsequent processing in the Central Processing Facility, to realign the data streams in time, a poly-phase filter is applied to re-sample the data to the kHz level, splitting each sub-band into a fixed number of frequency channels.

 Typically, 64 channels per subband have been routinely used.
 RFI excision performs well with this setup and, unless users can convincingly argue that more channels are needed for their work, observations will be perfomed with this setup.
 For spectral-line work, up to 512 channels have been tested and proven to work in interferometric mode, therefore such a setup can be accommodated.
 However, note that such configuration has not been characterized.
 The user must take into account that the number of spectral channels proportionally increases the raw data size and the subsequent processing speed.
 These considerations should be made when applying for processing time for the next round of proposals.